ontio/ontology/docs/specifications/cli_user_guide.md

 --maxtxinblock
 The maxtxinblock parameter is used to set the maximum transaction number of a block.
 The default value is 50000.

---disablelocalpreexec
-The disablelocalpreexec is used to disable prepare execution in send transaction,include rpc restful websocket.

 #### 1.1.4 P2P Network Parameters

 --networkid